orbt/OrbtResourceMirrorBundle/README.md

 Resource Mirror Bundle
 ======================

+Basic Symfony dependency injection bundle for the Resource Mirror library.

 This bundle provides the following services:

 * `orbt_resource_mirror.factory`: Resource mirror factory, useful as a factory service to create additional mirrors.